2023 NRL Pre-season Challenge

-The 2023 NRL pre-season will be played between the 4th and 19th February 2023, before a 11-day lead up until the beginning of the 2023 NRL season.
+The 2023 NRL Pre-season Challenge was played between the 9th and 19th February 2023, before a 11-day lead up until the beginning of the 2023 NRL season.

 Background

 The 2023 pre-season saw the introduction of the inaugural Pre-season Challenge, with bonus points rewarding teams for scoring tries, making line breaks and offloading.
-Rotorua hosted the All Stars match, which was the first time the match was played in New Zealand.

-The season marked the return of the World Club Challenge, between reigning NRL premiers Penrith Panthers and 2022 Super League winners St Helens.
-It was the first edition of the match since 2019 due to the COVID-19 pandemic.
+As the 2023 World Club Challenge was hosted in Australia, the competition was incorporated into the final week of the Pre-season Challenge, which also resulted in St Helens participating in the NRL Pre-season Challenge in both weeks.

 Standings

 The winner of the Pre-season Challenge would receive $100,000 AUD.
 Only matches in the second and third week of the pre-season counted towards the standings, excluding the All Stars match.

 Twelve competition points are awarded for a win and six for a draw.
 One bonus competition point is awarded for each of the following: 5 or more tries, 5 or more line breaks, and 10 or more offloads.